 Sales engineering cons:

-- Quota-driven pressure: Your success gets measured by closed deals and revenue targets, creating stress during slow sales periods.
+- Quota-driven pressure: Your success is measured by closed deals and revenue targets, which can create stress during slow sales periods.

 - Frequent client travel: Meeting prospects on-site means regular trips that disrupt personal routines and work-life balance.